dominique-vassard/docker-training/a-clairvoyant-app/README.md

 `docker build -t clairvoyant-app:v1-web-api-server .`

 And run it:
-`docker run --detach --port 5000:5000  --name irma-api clairvoyant-app:v1-web-api-server`
+`docker run --detach --publish 5000:5000  --name irma-api clairvoyant-app:v1-web-api-server`
 `--detach`  or `-d` allows our container to run in background.
-`--port` or `-p` allows to map container ports.
+`--publish` or `-p` allows to map container ports.

 Container runs as long their CMD lasts.
-Then for a webserver, or any other background task, container will ruyn until we stop it or the process crashes.
+Then for a webserver, or any other background task, container will run until we stop it or the process crashes.
 If we ran the container without `-d`, we'll have access to command line inside the container, but as soon as we leave it, the container dies.